 Complete the FAFSA (Free Application for Federal Student Aid) form.
-This can be accessed after January 1 at www.fafsa.gov
+This can be accessed after October 1 at fafsa.gov

 Pitt-Johnstown’s priority filing deadline for institutional aid is April 1.
 You must apply before this date in order to receive maximum consideration for financial aid.

 The deadline for PHEAA (Pennsylvania Higher Education Assistance Agency) State Grant is May 1.

 You must file a FAFSA every year to be considered for financial aid.
 If you have previously filed a FAFSA, you will be sent a Renewal FAFSA, which will be pre-printed with information from the previous year.
 Be sure to review this information and make corrections as necessary.

 A student must be enrolled in at least six credits per semester in order to be eligible for most financial aid.